MattheWhite/docker-networking/README.md

 ### Docker Image vs Containers

-The key difference between a Docker image Vs a container is that a Docker image is a read-only immutable template that defines how a container will be realized.
-A Docker container is a runtime instance of a Docker image that gets created when the $ docker run command is implemented.
+The key difference between a Docker image vs a container is that a Docker image is a read-only immutable template that defines how a container will be realized.
+A Docker container is a runtime instance of a Docker image that gets created when the ```$ docker run``` command is implemented.

 Several building blocks and technologies related to Docker are present in this learning project: